mjc239/mjc239.github.io/_posts/2020-04-17-animal-crossing-turnips.md

 ## Outstanding questions

+Now that we've shown that the optimal thresholds are indeed the 'play on' expectations, and found a rather simply looking (albeit non-linear) first order recurrence governing these, a few questions come to mind.

+### Other test cases

+It's natural to wonder if there are any other reasonably natural distributions for which we can solve, exactly or approximately, the first order recurrence governing the optimal threshold.

+### Arbitrary turnips

+On top of this, it would be great to be able to say something about the solution in general.

+## Next time: Asymptotic Swede

+In the next post we hope to address both of these questions.

 <!-- Add outstanding questions -->

 <a name="post2footnote1">1</a> This author doesn't know to what degree people know their models to be correct.
 It's my understanding that the way the prices are generated hasn't changed a great deal for earlier games in the series but I'm unsure if at any point people were certain of the model.